wamberger/alchemyrohan/README.md

 In some cases you will need to correct the code manually.
 This will be in case when:

-- your are creating only one model which has relationship to other tables, thus you will need to create also those models or delete the part of the code.
+- Your are creating only one model which has relationship to other tables, thus you will need to create also those models or delete the part of the code

-- your tables have no primary keys.
-SqlAlchemy needs one primary key.
+- Your tables have no primary keys.
+SqlAlchemy needs one primary key

-- your database has some datatypes or features which were not yet been testet.
+- Your database has some datatypes or features which were not yet been testet

 ## 📋 Release Notes